Isla Arosa Module by Gandiablasco

 Technical upholstery for outdoor use

-Pre-set combinations of colours and House fabrics:
+Pre-set combinations of colours and house fabrics

-Available in : Coral, sand, shell, blue, green, silver and garnet
+Available in Coral, sand, shell, blue, green, silver and garnet

 1410mmW x1060mmD x 800mm, Seat Height 400mm